-Points are worth an impressive 1.5 cents each (50% more) when redeeming for award flights using the Wells Fargo Travel Center.
+Points are worth an impressive 1.5 cents each (50% more) when redeemed for award flights using the Wells Fargo Travel Center.
 One downside is that the Propel doesn’t have point transfer partners.
-If no annual fee credit cards are of interest to you, you may want to review our best no annual fee travel credit cards list.
+If no annual-fee credit cards are of interest to you, you may want to review our best no-annual-fee travel credit cards list.

 Loyalty has its perks, especially in the travel industry.
 These airline credit cards offer plenty of perks that are worth the annual fee.

-Southwest Rapid Rewards Priority Card – $75 Travel Credit and 4 Upgraded Bookings
+Southwest Rapid Rewards Priority Credit Card – $75 Travel Credit and 4 Upgraded Bookings

 Delta SkyMiles Gold American Express Card – Up to 9 Free Checked Bags

-The Delta SkyMiles® Gold American Express Card lets you and up to 8 travel companions check your first bag for free.
+The Delta SkyMiles® Gold American Express Card lets you and up to 8 travel companions check your first bag for free on Delta flights.
 That’s potentially $540 roundtrip savings in waived checked bag fees.
-Even if you fly solo, you offset the $99 annual fee ($0 introductory annual fee for the first year — See Rates & Fees) after two roundtrips.

 When you want the chance to earn Medallion Qualification Miles or get an annual companion certificate, you might try upgrading to one of the higher-end best Delta credit cards.

-United Airlines has one of the best premium co-brand airline credit cards in the United Club℠ Card.
+United Airlines has one of the best premium co-brand airline credit cards in the United Club℠ Infinite Card.
 The first two checked bags are free for you and one companion.
-You also get free United Club lounge which can save you up to $550 a year.
-Bear in mind this card’s annual fee is $450.
+You also get complimentary access to the United Club lounge which can save you up to $650 a year.
+Bear in mind this card’s annual fee is $525.

 Being a cardholder also gives you United Premier Access perks including priority check-in, security and baggage processing, and boarding.
 Space-available Premier Upgrades are also available.
-Like the cards listed above, there are other United credit card options if the Club Card isn’t exactly what you’re looking for.
+Like the cards listed above, there are other United credit card options if this isn’t exactly what you’re looking for.